cups/Binary-fun/README.md

 ## Me

 An ex LAMP dev now fiddling with Micro Controllers (uControllers).
-Yeah, sure, I'm a big believer in premature optimization being evil etc what?
-Even got POEAA and Refactoring on the bookshelf and all that, hold up ...
+I came from a land steeped in the omens like "premature optimization is the root of all evil" etc with shelves decorated with POEAA, Refactoring, Clean Code and all that, but now, hold up ... readablity may not be one of my main aims ... the balance has shifted.

-SUDDENLY thats all shoved to one side, because now processor cycles on cControllers REALLY DO matter:
+Extra processor cycles on cControllers REALLY DO matter a LOT and I now understand the consequences :

 * the longer they take the more precious battery they eat up
 * vociferous code likewise eats up precious tiny memory
 * data to be transmitted over RF should be as succinct as possible

 So I thought I'd better stop massacring C++, change down a gear, and learn C properly - get 'closer to the metal' and all that.
 Now that I appreciate uController ports and muliple I/O switching it makes sense to now go on and fully grok binary/bitwise ops.
-Hence I ploughed merrily thru "Hackers Delight" and thought I'd share what I learned and leave it hanging around the web in case I need it when being remote somewhere.
+Hence I ploughed merrily thru "Hackers Delight" and thought I'd share what I learned and leave it hanging around the web in case I need it when being remote somewhere, and maybe it could help someone else.

 ## You

 Maybe you are also self taught and did not study CS formally, or you skipped this important part of your trade, or you just put it off.
 Perhaps you are just struggling to understand all the palaver about binary and bitwise operations.
-These files might help, I hope so.

 It could be that you want an accompaniment to your own digestion of "Hackers Delight".
+These files might help, I hope so.

 ## Usage